The Top 20 Japanese Restaurants in Singapore

 Total Scores

 The owner of this restaurant is even a part of one of the longest-running sake breweries in Japan.
-So customers can expect nothing but the highest quality of ingredients and products.
+So we expected nothing but the highest quality of ingredients and products when we dined here for the first time.

 All of these delicious meals are even available for takeaway and delivery.
 Those who can’t visit any of Tampopo’s locations can simply order online, but free delivery is only available for orders above $200.